Drones sound creepy

 How drones function

 A UAV has essentially two parts: the drone itself and its control system.
+They are pivotal in describing how drones work.

 The sensors and navigational systems are all housed in the nose of the drone.
 The rest of the body is lightweight and no space is required to accommodate a pilot as well.
 Highly complex composite materials are used to build a drone which have the ability to dampen vibrations and hence reduce noise.